Car Accident Checklist: 7 Steps to Take

 - Name & phone number or other contact information

-- Insurance information, including the name of the car insurance company and the insurance policy number
+- Insurance information, including the name of the car insurance company and the insurance contract number

 - Driver’s license number & license plate number